michaelteter/amenitiz/README.md

-This solution demonstrates a service-based architectural approach where business logic is decoupled from implementation as much as is reasonably possible without defining too many abstractions.
+This solution demonstrates a service-based architectural approach where business logic is decoupled from implementation as much as is reasonably possible without creating too many abstractions.

 Domain models are thin, representing only the data they model.
 Operations on those models are isolated in service modules, where the term "service" is used in the generic sense rather than as network process.

+### Reliability

+Some functional programming practices are used, such as pure functions and immutability.
+This works well in practice for most Ruby code in general (beyond this demo), but copy-on-modify can have a significant negative impact on performance in tight loops and/or when the volume of data being processed is very large.
+With this problem (shopping cart), there is no case where memory copying would be noticeable, so the concern can be comfortably put out of one's mind :).

+### Maintainability and Extensibility

+This demo implementation attempts to find a good balance of separation of concerns and architectural complexity.
+An unfamiliar developer should find it fairly clear how to fix any problems, modify behaviors, or add additional features.

+In particular, the discount rule system provides a pattern that can be followed to create new types of discounts with relative ease, with two significant
+exceptions:
+- each product may have only one discount rule which can apply to it
+- discounts involving multiple products are not possible without significant changes (probably a complete rearchitecting of the discount system)

 ## App Usage

 Launch the command line app with $`ruby cart_app.rb`

-The app will provide a menu of commands which provide the functionality described above.
+The app will provide a menu of commands which provide the functionality described in the `docs/AMENITIZ_CHALLENGE.md` document.

 ## Tests

 Tests are built for the Minitest Ruby test framework.
+Minitest was chosen as it is lightweight and direct in use (compared to Rspec).

 To run the tests, $`./minitest.sh`

+Most code is covered by tests.
+Two files are completely not covered (cart_app.rb and display_service.rb) as they are just related to demonstration of the system and its logic.
+All other code representing system and logic are covered save for a few error cases (which themselves pertain more to the demo rather than the system logic).

 ## Products